SAP-samples/teched2025-XP260/exercises/ex0/README.md

   - Password: Will be given to you as part of the session
   - In the list of directories and subaccounts, click on the entry for your subaccount.

-## Review the subscribed services and instances
+## Review the Subscribed Services and Instances

 ### Subscriptions